 The Great Barrier Reef is 2,300 km (1,450 miles) long.
 This is about the same distance along the west coast of North America starting at Vancouver and ending in San Diego.
 The width of the reef varies from between 60 to 250 kilometres wide.
 To provide a scale of the sheer magnitude of this reef; the Belize Reef in the Caribbean, which is the second longest reef in the world, is just 290 km.

-Coral reefs are natural underwater ecosystems built from calcium carbonate structures made from the accumulation of the bodies of billions coral polyps.
+Coral reefs, such as The Great Barrier Reef, are natural underwater ecosystems built from calcium carbonate structures made from the accumulation of the bodies of billions tiny animals known as coral polyps.
 In fact, most of the coral structure is made up the calcified remains of dead coral polyps.
 Only the topmost layers are alive.
-With the right amount of sunlight, water conditions and temperature, and over long periods of time, corals form the structures of the beautiful reefs we see today.
+With the right amount of sunlight, water conditions and temperature, and over long periods of time, corals form the structures the make up the beautiful reefs we see today.

 An individual polyp has a tubular body with tentacles surrounding the mouth at the upper end.
 The polyp lives inside a stony translucent (see-through) limestone case made of calcium carbonate.
 It constructs this case by extracting calcium from the water.